ThreeMammals/Ocelot/README.md

 + The base OcelotMiddleware lets you access things that are going to be null and doesnt check the response is OK.
 I think the fact you can even call stuff that isnt available is annoying.
 Let alone it be null.

-+ The Ocelot Request Id starts getting logged too late in the pipeline.

 ## Coming up